Herbert Hoover Jr.: Special Envoy, 1953–1954

 In the wake of the Abadan Crisis and the 1953 Iranian coup d'état, in September 1953, President of the United States Dwight D. Eisenhower asked Hoover to travel to Iran as his special envoy to attempt to broker a deal between the U.S., Britain and Iran.
 United States Secretary of State John Foster Dulles asked Hoover to work out a deal in 45 days; Hoover stayed in Tehran from October 17 to November 4 1953.
-He ultimately worked out a deal whereby, in August 1954, the National Iranian Oil Company became a consortium owned 40% by the Anglo-Iranian Oil Company; 40% to be divided equally (8% each) among the five major American companies; British Petroleum to have a 40% share; Royal Dutch Shell to have 14%; and the Compagnie Française des Pétroles, a French Company, to receive 6%.
+He ultimately worked out a deal whereby, in August 1954, the National Iranian Oil Company became a consortium owned 40% by the Anglo-Iranian Oil Company; 40% to be divided equally (8% each) among the five major American companies; BP to have a 40% share; Shell to have 14%; and the Compagnie Française des Pétroles, a French Company, to receive 6%.
 Iran got now 25% of the profits compared to 20% of the original treaty with the AIOC.
 Officials at the United States Department of State praised Hoover's conduct during these negotiations as the greatest one-man performance since John Foster Dulles' work during the negotiations over the Treaty of San Francisco.